Ocean Beach Railway: Rolling stock

-The OBR also owns the underframes of two ex-Dunedin & Port Chalmers Railway Company vehicles.
-It is thought they are possibly goods wagons although carriage historian John Agnew believes that they may be from passenger carriages.
+The OBR also owns the underframes of two ex-Dunedin & Port Chalmers Railway Company vehicles, each built in 1872.
+These are the oldest rail vehicles in the OBR collection.
+It is likely they are goods wagons although carriage historian John Agnew believes that they may be from passenger carriages.

 Operation

 The Ocean Beach Railway has traditionally operated a summer schedule with services every Sunday.
 In 2006, the OBR commenced operating a reduced winter schedule, featuring services on the last Sunday of every month.
 Trains are operated by a diesel locomotive.
-Currently, TR 81 is used to pull trains, with A67 and Kerr Stuart 4185 out of service for its 10-year boiler examination.
-DSA 252 is currently out of service, however, will be back in service in the near future.
+Currently, TR 81 is used to pull trains, with A67 and Kerr Stuart 4185 out of service for their 10-year boiler examination.
+DS 203 is currently out of service but will take over running passenger trains once the cosmetic overhaul is completed.
+TR 81 will be relegated to shunting duties, as well as a backup or an assisting locomotive should it be required.
+DSA 252 will also return to service once the (now paused) cosmetic overhaul has been completed and the new engine cooling system is reinstalled.